You will find your own rituals but here are just a few bits of advice that might make the race a little less stressful.

 Break the last 3 miles down, think mentally it’s an RV session and you can do it.
 Again just live in the mile and be assured that it will end, as you near the finish line, the crowds will give you a great boost and remember your sprint finish.
 Find your super strength and use it, it may be a sprint finish, it may be that you never give up no matter what, but focus on your achievement.

 As soon as possible after finishing, drink at least 500ml of water and eat some carbs and continue reloading over the next few hours.

-Remember most importantly run tall, pockets to sockets and snap, crackle and pop!
+Remember most importantly run tall, high hips and pockets to sockets!
 Trust your training, your body doesn’t know how far it has to run, it will just find the energy to meet the demands of the run so trust this and don’t give in to negative thoughts.